 It’s important to follow usual camp safety guidelines when starting a fire under any conditions in the wild.
-Always triple check to make sure a fire is completely out before leaving the area to prevent flare-ups ups and a potential forest fire.
+Always triple-check to make sure a fire is completely out before leaving the area to prevent flare-ups ups and a potential forest fire.
 Choose an area away from trees and shrubs, and line your pit with small boulders or stones to help contain the embers.

 Gather larger logs and sticks and stack them in a teepee fashion.
 Then gather small twigs and scraps of paper to use as kindling at the base of your teepee.
 Blowing gently on your kindling will help your flames catch hold.
-You can use pine boughs to shield your fire from wind if necessary.
+You can use pine boughs to shield your fire from the wind if necessary.
 You can also use boughs to stand or sit on if snow is present.
 This will help insulate your feet from the cold while warming yourself near the fire.

 *Note that we do not own the product advertised on the banner and we will receive compensation if you buy this product